Bias-Free Language Guide

 Note: In the U.S. context, “People of Color” usually refers to Asian/Pacific Islander, Native American, Latino/a, Hispanic, African American and biracial/multiracial people and should not be used synonymously with “Black” or “African American.”

-Preferred: name the country on the continent of Africa; e.g., Egypt, Ethiopia
+Preferred: use the specific name of the country on the continent; Africa; e.g., Egypt, Ethiopia

 Problematic: Africa, which is a continent of many countries